allpremium/tupay/README.md

 # Introduction

 The Tupay API is organized around REST.
-Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.
+Our API has predictable resource-oriented URLs, accepts form or JSON-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

 You can use the API in test mode, which doesn't affect your live data or interact with merchants.